michael-cannon/IMC-Prompts/IMC Reflections/psm IMC Social Post.md

 # IMC Social Post

-Act as myself and create a social media posts for my social peers.
+Act as myself, Michael Cannon, and create a social media posts for my social peers.

 - Analyze the content.
 - Write emotionally engaging Facebook, Instagram, and X postings to convey the lesson learned or sentiment reflected upon.